Before applying for the PUMAS internship, read the following instructions carefully.

 Special Essay Questions: Returning PUMAS Interns

-If you have previously participated in the PUMAS internship program and wish to return, answer the two following questions, instead of the four questions listed above.
+If you have previously participated in the PUMAS internship program and wish to return, answer the two following questions, instead of the five questions listed above.

 Maximum: one (1) page.